 Notes: Estimates and sample sizes have been rounded to preserve confidentiality.
-The sample consists of individuals in the Census Numident 1999-2005 birth cohorts in CJARS-covered states during the year of birth.
+The sample consists of individuals in the Census Numident born between 1999 and 2005 in CJARS-covered states.
 Child's year of birth, place of birth, and sex are measured using the Census Numident.
-Child's race is measured using the Census BestRace files.
-Average Adjusted Gross Income (AGI) is measured on the IRS Form 1040 that the child is claimed on in their year of birth and the subsequent four years.
+Child's race and ethnicity is measured using the Census BestRace files.
+Average Adjusted Gross Income (AGI) is measured using the IRS Form 1040s on which the child is claimed in their year of birth and the subsequent four years.
 AGI is reported as zero if the child is not claimed.
-Children that are not claimed in their first five years of life or are ever claimed on a form reporting negative AGI are dropped from the sample in Panel C and D. Panel C and D depict average AGI, number of caregiver links observed, and the number of tax filings within the first five years for children within percentile bins as rank-ordered within birth cohorts.
+Children that are not claimed in their first five years of life or are ever claimed on a form reporting negative AGI are dropped from the sample in Panels C and D. Panels C and D depict average AGI, number of caregiver links observed, and the number of tax filings within the first five years for children within percentile bins as rank-ordered within birth cohorts.
 All results were approved for release by the U.S. Census Bureau, Data Management System number P-7500378 and approval number CBDRB-FY22-ERD002-009.

-Figure A2: Life cycle fertility for females born in 1981 by race A: Share with observed birth by age
+Figure A2: Life cycle fertility for females born in 1981, by race and ethnicity A: Share with observed birth by age

-B: Number of children
+B: Number of births